 Co-founder and COO

 Nate Heller has over 15 years of experience in international social enterprise and development, including seven years building innovative distribution channels for poor consumers in West Africa, and stints with the Peace Corps and the UN.
 He speaks 6 languages, including French, and has a Masters from Johns Hopkins SAIS and an MBA from Yale.

-Cote d'Ivoire Head of Sales and Operations
+Cote d'Ivoire Director of Country Operations

 Raoul Ngendahayo worked for Heineken in Africa before starting and running his own technology business in Rwanda and Burundi.
 After he sold the business, he joined Mobisol Rwanda as Chief Operations and Commercial office, where he managed country operations and a 180 person team.
 Raoul has a degree in Mechanical Engineering from Layafette College, USA, and is a native French speaker.

 Cote d'Ivoire Director of Credit

 Yuma Sasaki joined PEG in 2016 with an MBA from ESSEC Business School in France, which he attended with the dream of working in sustainable energy in West Africa.
 Previously, he spent 2 years working in Japan and Vietnam for JX Nippon Oil & Energy, the largest energy company in Japan.
 Yuma also has a BA from the University of Tokyo, had a short career as a music producer in the United States, and speaks fluent English, French, and Japanese.